juanmf/MDSolo/README.md

 You can manually add Documents to the folder, which can be opened from the web app.
 Spreadsheet is used as database.
 Do not modify structure added by script.

+## TODO

+Check TODO.js for what might be comming next, or contribution ideas.
+If you feel like contributing feel free to PR unit tests :).